shoushou1106/FrostyFlammenwerferPlugin/README.md

 If the plugin doesn't work with your fork:

-- Check whether the fork has already integrated it for you.
+- Check is there an update for the fork, the author may already integrated it for you.
 - If not, build it yourself (see below) or ask the fork's author to integrate it — please keep the link to this repository (`github.com/shoushou1106/FrostyFlammenwerferPlugin`) attached when you do.

-None of this affects your data: projects and mods use the same structure regardless of which build produced them, so they'll keep working no matter who built your copy of the plugin.
+None of this affects your data: projects and mods use the same format regardless of which build is it, so it'll keep working no matter who built your copy of the plugin.

 ## Build and Development Workflow

-Because of the fork situation above, you may need to build your own copy of this plugin.
-Two workflows are supported:
+Two workflows are supported, they will switch automatically:

-- **Separate Workflow** — this repo and your Frosty checkout live side by side in the same folder.
+- **Separate Workflow:** this repo and your Frosty checkout live side by side in the same folder.
 More beginner-friendly.
-- **Integrated Workflow** — this repo is a git submodule inside `FrostyToolsuite\Plugins`.
+- **Integrated Workflow:** this repo is a git submodule inside `FrostyToolsuite\Plugins`.

 ### Separate Workflow